 What are some tips to make check-in go faster?

 - Be sure to bring your QR code with you the day of the Plunge.
+You’ll receive your QR code in an email a few days before the Plunge.

 - Register online.
 We take registrations on the day of but it’s MUCH faster if you’ve already done the online registration process.